Government’s drive for social value has created new company collaboration opportunities for charities, social enterprises and local initiatives.

 1. Collaboration

-All companies doing work or selling goods to local authorities and central government are now looking for collaboration ideas in the geographical area where the contract work takes place.
-Public contractor names are public information and charitable organisations can easily find the names of companies who are main contractors e.g. in local council areas.
+All companies working with local authorities/central government are now looking for collaboration in the area the contract work takes place.
+Contractor names are public information and charitable organisations can easily find the names of companies contracting in their local area.
 Contacting these companies with informative material and ideas of how to partner might open avenues to new types of partnerships.

 2. Be specific

 It is good to be innovative when creating collaboration models with companies.
-In addition to monetary donations, companies are looking for meaningful volunteering opportunities, along with donating their services/products and in some cases they are also looking to buy products and services from charities and social enterprises.
+In addition to monetary donations, companies are looking for meaningful volunteering opportunities, along with donating their services/products.
+In some cases they are also looking to buy products and services from charities and social enterprises.
 Companies who are committing to support a charity for government contract reasons, are looking for tangible support packages and projects, which have pre-agreed collaboration plans.
-Charitable organisations should think of all the various kinds of goods, services and skills they are usually buying or what could help them develop their projects further, and have these presented as a ‘resource request’.
+Charitable organisations should think of all the goods, services and skills they are usually buying or what could help them develop their projects further, and have these presented as a ‘resource request’.

 3. Plan efficiently

 Planning and coordinating volunteering is the key to success when collaborating with companies.
 It is good to have different kinds of volunteering opportunities available, if suitable for the purpose of your organisation.
-One off, longer term or team volunteering opportunities are all options for different projects that might need a bundle of skills e.g. updating your websites or renovating the space a charity operates in.
-Being responsive and having processes in place to host volunteers is important, so the coordination is efficient and does not eat up too much time from the beneficiary work.
-When a c has a clear vision of what kind of volunteers they need and what they wish to achieve with them, it is also easier to say no to volunteering offers that are actually not needed.
+One off, longer term or team volunteering opportunities are all options for projects that might need several different skillsets.
+Being responsive and having processes in place to host volunteers is important, so the coordination is efficient not taking up too much time from the beneficiary work.
+When a charity has a clear vision of what kind of volunteers they need and what they wish to achieve with them, it is also easier to say no to volunteering offers that are actually not needed.

 4. Reporting

 Reporting on the outcomes and impact of social and environmental work is hugely important.
 Companies need to report to their clients, their employees, and other stakeholders about the projects they support.
-Keeping this in mind, charitable initiatives should have a suitable impact measurement system in place, which goes beyond defining the ‘outputs’ (the reach or delivery in numbers).
-This does not mean that the monitoring system has to be complex or costly, but the beneficiary benefits and feedback should be collected on a regular basis, so that there is some evidence of the difference being made.
-Also, the format of reporting should be standardised for efficiency purposes, so that this does not eat too much charity time when reporting is requested.
+Keeping this in mind, charitable initiatives should have a suitable impact measurement system, which goes beyond defining the ‘outputs’ (the reach or delivery in numbers).
+This does not mean that the monitoring system has to be complex or costly.
+The beneficiary benefits and feedback should be collected on a regular basis, to demonstrate the difference being made.
+Also, the format of reporting should be standardised for efficiency purposes.

 5. Harness Technology

-Harnessing tech for the whole process of finding and matching with companies, presenting the charity work in a coherent manner, coordination of collaboration and reporting is essential.
-Digital presence is vital nowadays, and companies are looking to work with organisations that can be reached easily, and who communicate in an efficient manner.
-There are a vast number of free and low cost digital tools that charities can utilise to save money and time from searching for supporters and unnecessary admin.
+Harnessing tech for the process of finding and matching with companies, presenting the charity work, coordination of collaboration and reporting is essential.
+Digital presence is vital, and companies are looking to work with organisations that can be reached easily, and who communicate in an efficient manner.
+There are several free and low cost digital tools that charities can utilise to more efficiently search for supporters.

 Tiia Sammallahti, CEO

-To find resources for your charity or social enterprise, set up a profile on whatimpact.com by signing up to the plaform on whatimpact.com for free.
+To find resources for your charity or social enterprise, set up a profile on whatimpact.com.
 If you have any questions, please email us shona@whatimpact.com.

 To have a look at other organisations on our platform visit our homepage.